NanoClaw and Docker, A Practical Guide to Container Isolated Assistants

 Practical tips for using NanoClaw with Docker

-Keep mounts minimal.
+First, keep mounts minimal.
 The smaller the mounted surface area, the smaller the risk surface and the faster you can reason about what an agent can access.
-Keep credentials out of mounted directories and use environment variables or managed secrets when possible.
-Treat each container as a clean room, which means you should only allow the tools that are required for the job you want the agent to do.

-Also consider logging.
+Fourth, log actions.
 A clean audit trail of agent actions, command execution, and file writes is invaluable when you are debugging a workflow or validating a system for team use.
 Because Docker is a known boundary, it is simpler to attach logging and monitoring around it without scattering instrumentation across the host.

 Conclusion